cloudsmith-io/package-freshness-check-migration/readme.md

 - List all package groups in Nexus (supports Maven, NPM, and Python as per the script's capabilities).
 - Retrieve the `lastUpdated` date for each package group (e.g., from `maven-metadata.xml` for Maven packages).

 Data from `NexusClient` is mocked in `./fixtures/{format}/packages.json`.
 This is a showcase implementation.
-In a production implementation, Indeed would replace it by existing script that parses the HTML index
+In a production implementation, Customer would replace it by existing script that parses the HTML index

 ### Cloudsmith Client